 - White gold.
-This is usually an alloy comprised of 75% gold and about 25% nickel and zinc.
+This alloy typically comprises of 75% gold and about 25% nickel and zinc.
 White gold was initially made to imitate platinum, which is a naturally white metal.

 - Bronze.
-This “red metal” is an alloy that usually is made of copper and several other alloys.
+This “red metal” usually consists of copper and several other alloys.
 The alloy used is typically tin, but other elements added to make bronze include aluminum, arsenic, phosphorous, and silicon.
 All these alloys make bronze much harder and more durable.

 There are so many different types of alloys that it would be impossible to list them all.
 Other common alloys in the precious metal world include 18 karat gold, rose gold, Britannia silver, electrum, platinum sterling, and titanium gold.

 The refining process is integral in separating pure metals from their secondary counterparts.
 It takes products containing precious metals like jewelry or dental scrap and isolates the metals, then places them back into more purified states for recirculation.
 Precious metals refining is akin to a recycling method; it can recover precious metals from almost any organic material.

 For example, if you send Garfield Refining a piece of sterling silver jewelry that’s 92.5% silver and 7.5% copper, the refinery will isolate the two elements.
 Then, the refinery will pay you for the silver and copper the jewelry contains based on their daily spot prices.

 CLICK HERE to sell unwanted gold, silver, platinum, and palladium.

 Look no further than Garfield Refining when considering where to sell your unwanted precious metal scrap.
 Established in 1892, Garfield has more than a century of experience satisfying customers and refining precious metals.